-Michigan Law School has issued a call for papers for its Fifth Annual Junior Scholars Conference:
+Michigan Law School has issued a Call for Papers for its 7th Annual Junior Scholars' Conference:

-The University of Michigan Law School invites junior scholars to attend the 5th Annual Junior Scholars Conference, which will be held on April 26-27, 2019 in Ann Arbor, Michigan.
+The University of Michigan Law School is pleased to invite junior scholars to attend the 7th Annual Junior Scholars Conference which will take place virtually on April 16-17, 2021.

-The conference provides junior scholars with a platform to present and discuss their work with peers, and to receive detailed feedback from senior members of the Michigan Law faculty.
+The conference provides junior scholars with a platform to present and discuss their work with peers and receive feedback from prominent members of the Michigan Law faculty.
 The Conference aims to promote fruitful collaboration between participants and to encourage their integration into a community of legal scholars.
 The Junior Scholars Conference is intended for academics in both law and related disciplines.
-Applications from postdoctoral researchers, lecturers, fellows, SJD/PhD candidates, and assistant professors (pre-tenure) who have not held an academic position for more than four years, are welcomed.
+Applications from graduate students, SJD/PhD candidates, postdoctoral researchers, lecturers, teaching fellows, and assistant professors (pre-tenure) who have not held an academic position for more than four years, are welcomed.

 Cooperation with Michigan Law Journals: We are excited that this year the Conference will collaborate with several Michigan Law journals, all of which are among the highest ranked in their respective fields.
-The (1) Michigan Law Review Online, (2) Michigan Journal of International Law, (3) Michigan Journal of Law Reform, (4) Michigan Journal of Gender and Law, (5) Michigan Technology Law Review, (6) Michigan Journal of Race and Law, and (7) Michigan Business & Entrepreneurial Law Review will give serious consideration to publish papers selected for the Conference that are within each journal’s research agenda and meet its requirements.
+The Michigan Law Review, Michigan Journal of International Law, Michigan Journal of Law Reform, Michigan Journal of Gender and Law, Michigan Journal of Race and Law, Michigan Journal of Environmental and Administrative Law, and the Michigan Business & Entrepreneurial Law Review will give serious consideration to publish papers selected for the Conference that are within each journal’s research agenda and meet its requirements.
 Additional details on the publication process will be provided after selection for participation in the Conference itself has been completed.
 In any event, there will be no obligation to accept any offer of publication that you may receive.